-It is possible to load certain software by pushing the text of the targeted software version.
-If a valid application is already available in the controller, confirmation will be requested to make an update and you will then be asked whether a back-up has been made of the current software and setting.
+If a valid application is already available in the controller, confirmation will be requested to make an update (press to confirm) and you will then be asked whether a back-up has been made of the current software and settings (press to continue).

+The exercise will be launched.
 Any valid application available will be launched.

 During the update a check is made first of all to see if the file on the SD card is valid.

 The new application is next placed in the controller whereupon the internal hard disk is formatted and any other files are placed on this hard disk.

-27. Frequently asked questions
+26. Frequently asked questions